Grover Cleveland: Honors and memorials

-In his first term in office, Cleveland sought a summer house to escape the heat and smells of Washington, D.C., near enough the capital.
-He secretly bought a farmhouse, Oak View (or Oak Hill), in a rural upland part of the District of Columbia, in 1886, and remodeled it into a Queen Anne style summer estate.
-He sold Oak View upon losing his bid for re-election in 1888.
+In his first term in office, Cleveland sought a summer house to escape the heat and smells of Washington, D.C.
+He secretly bought a farmhouse, Oak View (or Oak Hill), in a then rural upland part of the District of Columbia, in 1886, and remodeled it into a Queen Anne style summer estate.
+He sold Oak View upon losing his bid for reelection in 1888.
 Not long thereafter, suburban residential development reached the area, which came to be known as Oak View, and then Cleveland Heights, and eventually Cleveland Park.
 The Clevelands are depicted in local murals.

-Grover Cleveland Hall at Buffalo State College in Buffalo, New York is named after Cleveland.
-Cleveland Hall houses the offices of the college president, vice presidents, and other administrative functions and student services.
+Grover Cleveland Hall at Buffalo State University in New York is named after Cleveland.
 Cleveland was a member of the first board of directors of the then Buffalo Normal School.
-Grover Cleveland Middle School in his birthplace, Caldwell, New Jersey, was named for him, as is Grover Cleveland High School in Buffalo, New York, and the town of Cleveland, Mississippi.
-Mount Cleveland, a volcano in Alaska, is also named after him.
-In 1895 he became the first U.S. president who was filmed.
+Grover Cleveland Middle School in his birthplace, Caldwell, New Jersey, was named for him, as is Grover Cleveland High School (Buffalo, New York), the town of Cleveland, Mississippi, and Mount Cleveland in Alaska.

+In 1895, he became the first U.S. president who was filmed.
 The first U.S. postage stamp to honor Cleveland appeared in 1923.
-This twelve-cent issue accompanied a thirteen-cent stamp in the same definitive series that depicted his old rival, Benjamin Harrison.
-Cleveland's only two subsequent stamp appearances have been in issues devoted to the full roster of U.S. Presidents, released, respectively, in 1938 and 1986.
+His only two subsequent stamp appearances have been in issues devoted to the full roster of U.S. Presidents, released, respectively, in 1938 and 1986.

 Cleveland's portrait was on the U.S. $1000 bill of series 1928 and series 1934.
-He also appeared on the first few issues of the $20 Federal Reserve Notes from 1914.
+He also appeared on the $20 Federal Reserve Note of series 1914 and the $20 Federal Reserve Bank Note of series 1915 and series 1918.
 Since he was both the 22nd and 24th president, he was featured on two separate dollar coins released in 2012 as part of the Presidential $1 Coin Act of 2005.
 In 2013, Cleveland was inducted into the New Jersey Hall of Fame.